What is Embalming?

 Embalming temporarily delays the first stages of decomposition, which begin to break down our body tissues from the moment that we die.
 It can also seem to restore our physical appearance.

-The embalming process involves draining and replacing body fluids which are no longer circulating around the body, with a mixture of preserving chemicals.
+The embalming process involves draining and replacing body fluids that are no longer circulating around the body, with a mixture of preserving chemicals.